-Year Contaminant MRDL MRDLG MCL, TT, or MRDL Highest Single Measurement Lowest Monthly % of Samples Meeting Limits Violation Source of Contaminant 2020 2020 Turbidity (NTU) NA 0.3 0.3 No Soil runoff The highest single measurement was 0.29.
-Any measurement more than 1.0 is a violation unless otherwise approved by the state. m for microbial growth. a, viruses, and parasites that can cause symptoms such as nausea, cramps, and diarrhea and associated headaches.
+Year Contaminant MRDL MRDLG MCL, TT, or MRDL Highest Single Measurement Lowest Monthly % of Samples Meeting Limits Violation Source of Contaminant 2022 Turbidity (NTU) NA 1.0 0.3 100% No Soil runoff

+^{} The highest single measurement was 0.31.
+Any measurement more than 1.0 is a violation unless otherwise approved by the state.

+Turbidity has no health effects.
+However, turbidity can interfere with disinfection and provide a medium for microbial growth.
+Turbidity may indicate the presence of disease-causing organisms.
+These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, and diarrhea and associated headaches.